 Here are the hidden costs that blindside agencies:

-- SSL certificate fees: Should be free in 2024, but many hosts charge $50-100 annually
+- SSL certificate fees: Should be free, but many hosts charge $50-100 annually

 - Staging environment limits: 3 sites maximum, then $20/month per additional environment